-Recreational crabbers are allowed to have up to five crab traps each, and you can catch any-sized blue crabs.
+Recreational crabbers are allowed to have up to five crab traps each, and you can catch blue crabs of any size.
 I'd recommend throwing back the small ones, though—they’re more trouble than they’re worth, so it’s better to let them grow up and produce more crabs.

 It's also best to release the females.
-If they have eggs, you have to throw them back—otherwise it's up to you.
+If they have eggs, you have to throw them back—otherwise, it's up to you.
 Females with eggs are usually called “sponge crabs” due to the eggs' sponge-like growth.
-The bag limit for blue crab in the Sunshine State is ten gallons of whole crabs per day—and that’s for each recreational crabber.
+The bag limit for blue crab in the Sunshine State is 10 gallons of whole crabs per day—and that’s for each recreational crabber.

 Florida Stone Crab Season and Harvesting Rules

 The state of Florida is stricter with its stone crab season.
 Stone crab season opens October 15 and remains in effect through May 15.
 The minimum legal size for the claw is two and three-quarter inches, measured from the joint at the end of the claw to the tip of the shorter claw.
 The recreational limit is one gallon of stone crab claws per person.
 If you're on a boat, you can harvest up to two gallons, provided that there are at least two people crab fishing.
 However, that's two gallons total, not per person!

 In Florida, it’s legal to take both claws from a stone crab as long as they both measure two and three-quarters inches—except, of course, for females with eggs.
 I'd recommend against taking both stone crab claws.
 It’s much better to take the larger claw and leave the crab with one to feed and defend itself.
 The mortality rate is much, much lower that way, which means more stone crab claws in the future!
 To see how to remove stone crab claws correctly, check out the video below.